FAQ & Important Dates

-- How can I meet with my adviser?
+- How can I meet with my advisor?

-- OFFICE HOURS: You do not need an appointment to visit with your adviser during office hours.
-During the first week and a half of classes your adviser will have their office hours posted outside their door.
-For office hours we will dedicate our time to addressing questions about the current semester only.
-This is designed to make sure that you are able to ask your adviser time-sensitive questions about this current spring semester.
+- OFFICE HOURS: You do not need an appointment to visit with your advisor during office hours.
+During the first week, your advisor will have their office hours posted at the Mechanical Engineering Department front desk, on the MESA bulletin board, and outside their office door.
+For office hours, the time will be dedicated to addressing questions about this current semester only.
+These sessions are designed to make sure that you are able to ask your advisor time-sensitive questions about this current semester.

-- ADVISING APPOINTMENTS: Please e-mail your adviser to schedule an appointment to discuss at graduation planning, semester schedule planning, receive advising codes, and to talk through strategies for academic success.
+- ADVISING APPOINTMENTS: Please e-mail your advisor to schedule an appointment to discuss at graduation planning, semester schedule planning, receive advising codes, and to talk through strategies for academic success.

 - How do I get my advising code?

-The only way to receive your advising code is during an advising appointment with your adviser.
-When you schedule an advising appointment, your adviser takes time to carefully review your records to make sure you are on track.
+The only way to receive your advising code is during an advising appointment with your advisor.
+When you schedule an advising appointment, your advisor takes time to carefully review your records to make sure you are on track.
 Please note that drop-ins are not an opportunity to provide you with your advising code but instead to assist you with quick questions that may come up throughout the semester.
-Advising codes are not available via email, or a M.E.S.A. student mentor.
+Advising codes are not available via email, or a MESA student ambassador.

-- If my adviser is not available, can I see one of the other advisers?
+- If my advisor is not available, can I see one of the other advisors?

 Yes, but only for general questions during drop-ins.
-If you have specific questions regarding your graduation plan it is best that you see your assigned adviser.
+If you have specific questions regarding your graduation plan it is best that you see your assigned advisor.
 They have your current student records and know more about your plan.
-Another adviser wouldn’t be able to adequately help you with issues regarding your graduation plan.
+Another advisor wouldn’t be able to adequately help you with issues regarding your graduation plan.

-The best way to reach your adviser is via email.
-Calling may be more difficult as your adviser is most likely in a student appointment and cannot answer the phone.
+The best way to reach your advisor is via email.
+Calling may be more difficult as your advisor is most likely in a student appointment and cannot answer the phone.

 - March 1, 2020 – CSU Scholarship Application due at 11pm MST